manchester9/fintech/09-machine_learning/Starter_Code/.ipynb_checkpoints/machine-learning-checkpoint.md

 # ENSEMBLE LEARNING
 ## Which model had the best balanced accuracy score?
-* The EasyEnsembleClassifier has a better balanced accuracy score
+* The EasyEnsembleClassifier has the best balanced accuracy score

 ## Which model had the best recall score?
-* EasyEnsembleClassifier vs. LogisticRegression
+* Balanced Random Forest Classifier

 ## Which model had the best geometric mean score?